hariprasadraja/dotfiles/README.md

 window-size
 ```

-some of the utility functions has been obtained from [bash-scripting-utilities](https://natelandau.com/bash-scripting-utilities/) and [Bash-bible](https://natelandau.com/bash-scripting-utilities/).
+some of the utility functions has been obtained from [bash-scripting-utilities](https://natelandau.com/bash-scripting-utilities/) and [bash-bible](https://natelandau.com/bash-scripting-utilities/).

-utils tool is available inside the `bin/` directory.
+### tm

+`tm` is a task manager tool which executes your day to day shell scripts when ever you needed.

+add your scripts inside the `tasks` directory and check how it works.
+you can write the machine specific private tasks into the `tasks/private` director

 ### Contributing
 1. Fork it!